No Sleep Festival: No Sleep 2022

 No Sleep Festival 2022 took place 8–9 April and 11–12 November 2022.
 It was attended by 31,000 people in total.

 The headlining acts for the spring edition of No Sleep 2022 included Stephan Bodzin, Nina Kraviz and many more.

 The headlining acts for the fall edition of No Sleep 2022 included Amelie Lens and many more.

 No Sleep Festival presented a combination of various electronic acts, ranging from famous techno acts to house music.

 No Sleep 2023

 No Sleep Festival 2023 took place 11 November 2023.
 This marked the first year where the festival's two-day format was cut short to one day.
 It was attended by 10,000 people in total.

 The headlining acts for No Sleep 2023 included Artbat and many more.

 No Sleep 2024

 No Sleep Festival 2024 took place 16 November 2024.
 The headlining acts for No Sleep 2024 included Indira Paganotto and many more.

+No Sleep 2026

+No Sleep Festival 2026 will take place 4 April and 28 November 2026.
+The headlining acts for the April edition will include Indira Paganotto and many more.